doda-zz/imagy/README.rst

     -rw-rw-r-- 1 ddd ddd 25K 2012-06-23 14:48 beach.jpg
     -rw-rw-r-- 1 ddd ddd 50K 2012-06-23 14:48 beach-original.jpg

-Afterwards you can let imagy start watching the directory (and all directories underneath it) by
+Afterwards you can let imagy start watching the directory (and all directories underneath it) by running

 ::